ncats/translator-modules/translator_modules/gene/chemical_substance/README.md

 will give a CSV formatted chemical substances interacting with the list of input genes.

+THe identifiers which this module accepts may be inferred from [the CTD data dictionary here](http://ctdbase.org/downloads/).

 Note that, as with all the modules, other (possibly richer) format outputs are available (and perhaps more informative)